pernalin/pernalin.github.io/_posts/2015-04-18-jekyll-hyde-pagespeed-insights.md

 ### Render-blocking JavaScript

 This was easy enough to fix.
-In my case I had the default embed code for a Typekit font.
-As it happens they also provide an asynchronous code snippet to load their fonts.
+In my case I had used the default embed code for a Typekit font.
+As it happens they also provide an asynchronous version.
 For more info refer to Typekit's support article on [Embed Code](http://help.typekit.com/customer/portal/articles/649336).

 I didn't bother with controlling FOUT (the Flash of Unstyled Text), but if you're inclined to do so, they have more